Maria Graham: Early life

 In 1808 his sea-fighting years were over, and he took an appointment as head of the naval works at the British East India Company's dockyard in Bombay.
 When he went out to India he brought his now 23-year-old daughter along.
 During the long trip Maria Dundas fell in love with a young Scottish naval officer aboard, Thomas Graham, third son to Robert Graham, the last Laird of Fintry.
 (Note: Graham of Fintry was allowed to keep his title when he lost his lands – source The Lord Lyon of Scotland) They married in India on 9 December 1809.
 In 1811, the young couple returned to England, where Graham published her first book, Journal of a Residence in India, followed soon afterwards by Letters on India.
 A few years later her father was appointed commissioner of the naval dockyard in Cape Town, where he died in 1814, aged 58, having been promoted rear-admiral just two months earlier.

 Widow in Chile

 As all other naval officers' wives, Graham spent several years ashore, seldom seeing her husband.
 Most of these years she lived in London.
 But while other officers' wives spent their time with domestic chores, she worked as a translator and book editor.
 In 1819 she lived in Italy for a time, which resulted in the book Three Months Passed in the Mountains East of Rome, during the Year 1819.
-Being very interested in the arts, she also wrote a book about the French baroque painter Nicolas Poussin, Memoirs of the Life of Nicholas Poussin (French first names were usually Anglicised in those days), in 1820.
+Being very interested in the arts, she also wrote a book about the French baroque painter Nicolas Poussin, Memoirs of the Life of Nicholas Poussin, in 1820.